metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/CONTRIBUTING.md

 ## Contributor Names

-If you send me a patch or pull request, your name and email address will be included in the documentation as a contributor (using the attribution on the commit or patch), unless you specifically request for it not to be.
+If you send a patch or pull request, your name and email address will be included in the documentation as a contributor (using the attribution on the commit or patch), unless you specifically request for it not to be.
 If you wish to be listed under a different name or address, you should submit a pull request to the .mailmap file to contain the correct mapping.

-This file was generated via Dist::Zilla::Plugin::GenerateFile::FromShareDir 0.012 from a template file originating in Dist-Zilla-PluginBundle-DROLSKY-0.66.
+This file was generated via Dist::Zilla::Plugin::GenerateFile::FromShareDir 0.013 from a template file originating in Dist-Zilla-PluginBundle-DROLSKY-0.85.